-The deploy operation activates an Eventing function or handler.
-Eventing functions or handlers can be deployed in a cluster.
+The deploy operation activates an Eventing Function in a cluster.

-This operation activates a handler.
-Source validations are performed, and only valid handlers can be deployed.
+This operation activates an Eventing Function.
+Source validations are performed, and only valid Eventing Function can be deployed.
 Deployment transpiles the code and creates the executable artifacts.
-The source code of an activated handler cannot be edited.
-Unless a handler is in deployed state, it will not receive or process any events.
-Deployment creates necessary metadata, spawns worker processes, calculates initial partitions, and initiates checkpointing of processed stream data.
+The source code of an activated (or deployed and running) Eventing Function cannot be edited.
+Unless an Eventing Function is in deployed state, it will not receive or process any events (mutations or Timer callbacks).
+Deployment of an Eventing Function creates necessary metadata, spawns worker processes, calculates initial partitions, and initiates check-pointing of DCP stream to processes.

-Deploy from Start: The Handler will see a deduplicated history of all documents, ending with the current value of each document.
-Hence, the Handler will see every document in the bucket at least once.
+Everything: The Eventing Function will see a deduplicated history of all documents, ending with the current value of each document.
+Hence, the Eventing Function will see every document in the keyspace at least once.

-Deploy from Now: The handlers will see mutations from current time.
-In other words, the Handler will see only documents that mutate after it is deployed.
+From now: The Eventing Function will see mutations from current time.
+In other words, the Eventing Function will see only documents that mutate after it is deployed.

-This operation causes the handler to stop processing events of all types and shuts down the worker processes associated with the handler.
-It deletes all timers created by the handler being undeployed and their context documents.
-It releases any runtime resources acquired by the handler.
-Handlers in undeployed state allow code to be edited.
-Newly created handlers start in Undeployed state.
+This operation causes the Eventing Function to stop processing events of all types and shuts down the worker processes associated with the Eventing Function.
+It deletes all timers created by the Eventing Function being undeployed and their context documents.
+It releases any runtime resources acquired by the Eventing Function.
+An Eventing Function in the Undeployed state can have its code edited and settings altered.
+Newly created Eventing Functions start in Undeployed state.

-This stops all processing associated with a handler including timer callbacks.
-A handler in paused state can be edited.
-Handlers in Paused state can be either Resumed or Undeployed.
+This action stops all processing associated with an Eventing Function including timer callbacks and performs a checkpoint (to be used for a subsequent resume).
+An Eventing Function in the Paused state can have its code edited and settings altered.
+Eventing Functions in Paused state can be either Resumed or Undeployed.

-This continues processing of a handler that was previously Paused.
-The backlog of mutations that occurred when the handler was paused will now be processed.
-The backlog of timers that came due when the handler was paused will now fire.
-Depending on the system capacity and how long the handler was paused, clearing the backlog may take some time before Handler moves on to current mutations and timers.
+This action continues processing of an Eventing Function that was previously Paused.
+The Resume process is akin to a Deploy but utilizes a progress checkpoint (made when the Eventing Function was paused) to restart such that no mutations are reprocessed or lost.
+The backlog of mutations that occurred when the Eventing Function was paused will now be processed.
+The backlog of timers that came due when the Eventing Function was paused will now fire even if that timer is now in the past.
+Depending on the system capacity and how long the Eventing Function was paused, clearing the backlog may take some time before Eventing Function moves on to current mutations and timers.

-When a handler is deleted, the source code implementing the handler, all timers, all processing checkpoints and other artifacts in metadata provider is purged.
-A future handler by the same name has no relation to a prior deleted handler of the same name.
-Only undeployed handlers can be deleted.
+When an Eventing Function is deleted, the source code implementing the Eventing Function, all timers and timer contexts, all processing checkpoints, application logs and other artifacts in the metadata provider are purged.
+A future Eventing Function by the same name has no relation to a prior deleted Eventing Function of the same name.
+Only undeployed Eventing Function can be deleted.

-Debug is a special flag on a handler that causes the next event instance received by the handler be trapped and sent to a separate v8 worker with debugging enabled.
+Debug is a special flag on an Eventing Function that causes the next event instance received by the Eventing Function to be trapped and sent to a separate v8 worker with debugging enabled.
 The debug worker pauses the trapped event processing and opens a TCP port and generates a Chrome Developer Tools URL with a session cookie that can be used to control the debug worker.
 All other events, except the trapped event instance, continue unencumbered.
-If the debugged event instance completes execution, another event instance is trapped for debugging, and this continues till debugging is stopped, at which point any trapped instance runs to completion and debug worker becomes passive.
+If the debugged event instance completes execution, another event instance is trapped for debugging, and this continues till debugging is stopped, at which point any trapped instance runs to completion and the debugging worker becomes passive.

-Debugging is convenience feature intended to help during handler development and should not be used in production environments.
-Debugger does not provide correctness or functionality guarantees.
+Debugging is convenience feature intended to help during Eventing Function development and should not be used in production environments.
+It also be noted that using the debugger does not provide correctness or functionality guarantees.